 What Laser Power Do I Need to Engrave on Aluminum?

 There is no one answer to this question.
 Several aspects should be considered while determining the ideal laser power of your fiber laser.
-Even a 20W Fiber Laser will produce wonderful engravings on aluminum.
+Even a 30W Fiber Laser will produce wonderful engravings on aluminum.
 Still, handling production volume with less powerful lasers might require more time than 50W and higher power machines.
-50W lasers are ideal for engraving anodized aluminum for both speed and precision.
+50W fiber laser is ideal for engraving anodized aluminum for both speed and precision.